July 2020 - June 2021

 This exhibition tells the stories of Jews from Islamic lands through objects from the Sydney Jewish Museum’s collection and those sourced from local families with direct lineage from these regions.
 See intricately designed ritual objects, such as an elaborately adorned Torah cover – or a tik – from India, a Passover seder plate from Egypt, and a colourful wedding dress from Iran.

-Jews from Islamic Lands is special exhibition funded by the JCA Szlamek and Ester Lipman Memorial Endowment Fund.
+Jews from Islamic Lands is a special exhibition funded by the JCA Szlamek and Ester Lipman Memorial Endowment Fund.